barjin/pw-web/design.md

 ## Design
 In this part, I elaborate on the UI design of the application.
 The front-end application should be written using *[React.js](https://reactjs.org/)* as it allows for quick development and scalability.
+The backend server part of the application has no GUI (runs in CLI mode only).

 ### Main Menu
 | ![Main Menu Mockup (courtesy of Apify)](./img/menu_design.png) |
 |:--:|